reddy-lab-code-research/XLCoST/README.md

 |            |  test |   909   |    911   |     887    |   899  |   886  |   308   |   51  |    4851   |

+With the release of this dataset hope to enable more research into the domain of Deep Learning for Software Engineering tasks.
+We believe that this dataset is a valuable asset for the research community and can potentially benefit a number of code-related research problems.

 ### Code Translation